 Reasoning tasks in general domains such as mathematics, science, or programming are typically well-defined, have explicit solutions, and rely on deterministic logic.
-On the other hand, clinical reasoning is inherently context-dependent, implicit, and often heuristic\cite{durning2011context, thinking2008making, hicks2011heuristic}.
+On the other hand, clinical reasoning is inherently patient-specific, implicit, and often heuristic \citep{durning2011context, thinking2008making, hicks2011heuristic}.
 These characteristics make clinical reasoning particularly challenging for LLMs, as they are typically trained on a limited amount of clinical data.
-Consequently, several studies have highlighted the limitations of LLMs in performing tasks that reflect real-world clinical practice\cite{kim2025limitations, hager2024evaluation, reese2024limitations}.
-Recently, several attempts have been made to enhance the clinical reasoning capabilities of LLMs using real-world clinical data\cite{kwon2024large, wu2024instruction}.
-However, these methods typically involve generating questions from clinical data and then training the model using the reasoning provided by a powerful external model (e.g., GPT-4\cite{achiam2023gpt}).
-This reliance on an external model limits scalability.
-In contrast, our work is the first to train an LLM to improve its clinical reasoning solely using real-world clinical data, without dependence on external models.
-This approach offers a more scalable solution.
+Consequently, several studies have highlighted the limitations of LLMs in performing tasks that reflect real-world clinical practice \citep{kim2025limitations, hager2024evaluation, reese2024limitations}.
+Recently, several attempts have been made to enhance the clinical reasoning capabilities of LLMs using real-world clinical data \citep{kwon2024large, wu2024instruction}.
+However, these methods typically involve generating questions from clinical data and then training the model using the reasoning provided by a powerful external model (e.g., GPT-5 \citep{singh2025openai}).
+This reliance on an external model complicates the overall model development process, for example by requiring approval from a Data Review Board.
+In contrast, our work focuses on training an LLM to improve its clinical reasoning solely using real-world clinical data, without relying on external models.